jochen-schweizer/express-prom-bundle/README.md

 You can override this magical behavior and define your own function by providing an optional callback using **normalizePath** option.
 You can also replace the default **normalizePath** function globally.
-This is handy if the rest of the middleware is done elsewhere e.g. via `kraken.js meddleware`.

 ```javascript
 app.use(promBundle(/* options? */));